Implementing "Options Object" Pattern using TypeScript and Joi

 }

-You can even avoid needing to specify optional arguments using Partial<T>
+You can even avoid needing to specify optional arguments using Partial<T> (which I prefer):

 type Options = {